Things You're Just Supposed to Know

 As we saw in our original discussion of the old layout sketch, many of the ghostly

-apparitions planned for this tableau were condensed by Ken into a single concept sketch:
+apparitions planned for this tableau were condensed into a single concept sketch:

 (You know, I'd always wondered exactly what those things in his hands were.
 Now I know.)